briansimoni/towers-of-hanoi/README.md

 Towers of Hanoi

 On the first day of CMSC 401 (Algorithms With Advanced Data Structures), we had a pop quiz and I realized I still couldn't solve this.
 So I made this during snowpocalypse 2016.
+I used some simple HTML, Bootstrap, JavaScript, and JQuery.

 To run this, just clone or download the repository and open index.html.